 Xel-ha offers several different packages for swimming with dolphins.
 The minimum height for swimming with dolphins is 39.4 inches / 1 meter.
 If your kids are too small, don’t worry, they can still enjoy the dolphins.
 Simply hang out on the pathways surrounding the dolphin enclosure as there is often dolphin activity going on which you can enjoy for free!

+We only write about destinations we have personally visited with our family.
+This post contains compensated links.
 Thank you to Xel-ha for hosting us on our visit.
-As always, all thoughts and opinions are our own!
+As always, all thoughts and opinions are our own.